Help with your PIP review form

 It's OK to estimate your bad days but say if you are.
 If it's too difficult to estimate - explain why.
 For example, because your condition fluctuates.

 If you run out of space on the form

 You can use extra sheets of paper if you run out of space on the form.
 Make sure you:

 - put your national insurance number on each sheet

 - make it clear which question you’re answering - it’s a good idea to put something like 'Answer to Question 3 continued below' before you carry on with your answer

 - attach any extra sheets to the form so they don’t get separated

 You can also tell the DWP about anything else they should know about your health condition or disability, for example if you’re waiting for an operation or an adaptation to your home.
-Use question 13 on the form for this.

 It’s a good idea to keep a copy of your completed form, in case you need to check what you wrote later on.